briefgw/schunk_lwa4p_gazebo_simulation/README.rst

 Create a `Bootable USB <https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-ubuntu/>`_ with `Ubuntu 14.04.5 Desktop (64-bit)  <https://www.ubuntu.com/download/alternative-downloads>`_
 and set up your new operating system on the Dell OptiPlex 990 Desktop.
 Configure the Ubuntu 14.04.5 Desktop to your specifications.
-We sugguest Tools That Will Make Your Life Easier in this README.
+We suggest Tools That Will Make Your Life Easier in this README.

 ROS and Gazebo
 --------------